openebs-archive/upgrade/docs/upgrade.md

 Before upgrading the volumes make sure the following prerequisites are taken care of:

  - Upgrade the jiva operator to desired version by applying the jiva-operator from the [charts](https://github.com/openebs/charts/tree/gh-pages).
+ - After upgrading the Jiva control plane, you have to upgrade Jiva volumes to the latest control plane version as early as possible.
+While Jiva volumes will continue to work, the management operations like **_Volume Expansion, Volume Migration, Ongoing Volume Provisioning_** will **not be supported** when the control plane and the pools, volumes are in different versions.
  - Check for the `REMOUNT` env in `openebs-jiva-csi-node` daemonset, if disabled then scaling down the application before upgrading the volume is recommended to avoid any read-only issues.

 ### Running the upgrade job